bsciolla/kenny-loop/README.md

 kenny-loop is a variant of the **Ralph loop** — a pattern popularised by Geoff Huntley in 2024 for getting long-running work out of an LLM agent.
 The original Ralph loop is a tiny shell script: invoke `claude` with a prompt, check a stop condition, repeat.
 The agent does one bounded chunk of work per invocation, exits when the call returns, and a fresh invocation picks up by re-reading the project state.

+This project has two main contributions :
+- The actual kenny-loop plugin has less friction on initialization, resuming, concurrent loops than [byigitt](https://github.com/byigitt/ralph-wiggum-windows) and enable more interactive control than other frameworks .
+- The superplan orchestration pattern given as sample 2 is a nice levarage tool in and by itself.

+### What is specific to this implementation

+- For Windows so based on PowerShell.
+Inspired from [byigitt ralph-wiggum-windows](https://github.com/byigitt/ralph-wiggum-windows)
-kenny-loop keeps the spirit but moves the machinery inside Claude Code.
-You give it a prompt and a flag file name; the assistant keeps working on the prompt, and every time it would normally stop, the Stop hook kicks it back into action — until the flag file appears on disk.
-At that point the loop ends.
+- Like the above it is a plugin inside Claude Code : you start a looping task with a prompt and a flag file name; the assistant keeps working on the prompt, and every time it would normally stop, the Stop hook kicks it back into action.
+Advantages : the context window can persist a little while accross instances of the loop.
+It's also much easier to monitor and possible to add feedback to the console.

-The flag file is the stop criterion, and that's deliberately the only stop criterion.
+- The flag file is the stop criterion, and that's deliberately the only stop criterion.
 Some agent has to create the file; the loop sees it; the loop ends.
-Timeouts or iteratfion counts are not supported.
+Timeouts or iteration counts are not supported.
+- Project-scoped: two repos can both have a `DONE.flag` loop running and they won't interfere.
+- A killed session never auto-resumes.
+Resuming can be done on demand `/kenny-loop-resume <flag-file>`.

 The loop is robust across sessions: if the Claude Code session that started the loop crashes or is closed, the state isn't lost.
 You open a new session, run `/kenny-loop-resume`, and the loop picks up where it left off.
 Conversely, a loop only ever runs in the session it was started in (or explicitly resumed from) — a dead session's state never auto-fires in some unrelated future session.

 Multiple loops can run concurrently — one per project directory, one per flag name — without colliding.

-### How it differs from the original Ralph loop

-- Windows / PowerShell first, not a port of the bash version.
 - Lives as a Claude Code plugin, not an external shell script.
-- Project-scoped: two repos can both have a `DONE.flag` loop running and they won't interfere.

 - Stop condition is a real file you can `ls` and `rm`, not a magic string in a state file.
 - A killed session never auto-resumes.
 Resume is an explicit decision.